Investing in more efficient technology to power our homes and businesses now can save us money on our utility bills in the long run.

 For every dollar invested in energy efficiency, we see two to three dollars’ worth of energy savings.
 That’s a great return on investment.

 However, across the region, these programs are underfunded and aren’t reaching as many renters or low-income families as they should.
 They can also lack language access, meaning that families or businesses whose primary language isn’t English are missing out on the benefits.
-Energy efficiency only works to slash emissions and our electricity bills if it’s accessible to every New England family and business owner.
+Energy efficiency only works to slash emissions and our electricity bills if it’s accessible to every New England renter, homeowner, and business owner.

 We also need to make sure our utility companies are doing their part by adequately funding – and not undermining – these programs.
 And we need to hold our utilities accountable and help them devise new business models.
 Right now, some utilities make money by selling more power and building new poles and wires to carry that power.
 Others simply lack strong enough incentives to prioritize efficiency.
 We must shift their model so they can help us save electricity while still making a profit – and help protect our climate while they’re at it.
 New England’s governments must join the effort, too.

 It’s up to us to demand strong energy efficiency programs so that we can save money on our electric bills and lower carbon pollution across the region.
 Beyond simply taking advantage of your state’s energy efficiency program, you can express support for these programs and for efficiency legislation by emailing regulators and calling local legislators.
-And let your city and town officials know that you want to see measures taken to make streetlights and town buildings more efficient, too.
+And let your city and town officials know that you want to see measures taken to make public spaces and town buildings more efficient, too.
 Because the cleanest, cheapest energy is the energy we don’t use at all.

 Sign up for CLF emails to stay up to date on the latest in energy efficiency and opportunities to make your voice heard.